Azerbaijani Popular Front Party

+The party formed in 1989 as an anti-Soviet political movement.
+The party pushed for Azerbaijani independence from the Soviet Union.
+The party staged mass protests against the Soviet regime.
+After Azerbaijan attained independence from the Soviet Union, Popular Front pressured the communist old guard that controlled newly independent Azerbaijan to establish a parliament and allow free elections.
+The party pressured Ayaz Mutallibov, Azerbaijan's first president to implement democratic reforms and forced him out of power in 1992 when he tried to cancel the 1992 presidential election in a self-coup.
+Popular Front leader Abulfaz Elchibey was elected in the 1992 election.

+The party's policies emphasized democracy, rule of law, and secularism, as well as respect for human rights, religious rights and ethnic minorities.

+In the aftermath of the 1993 coup where Elchibey was ousted from power, the party has been blocked from participating in several elections, and prominent individuals associated with the party have been repressed by Azerbaijan governments ruled by Heydar Aliyev and his son Ilham Aliyev.
+The party has also boycotted several elections, citing an unbalanced playing field and repression by the incumbent government.

 History

 Popular Front of Azerbaijan

-The Popular Front of Azerbaijan (PFA) was an organization established on July 16, 1988 in Azerbaijan that united several informal public organizations into one, working towards independence from the Soviet Union.
+The founding congress of the party was held in July 1989.

 PFA came to unite several informal public organizations which were established in the 1980s to struggle for the independence of Azerbaijan from the Soviet Union.
 In 1987, Ali Karimli, a law school student, became the founder and leader of one of these informal organizations - "Yurd" ("Homeland") - that inspired and led thousands of students to the main square of Baku city to protest against the Soviet Union.
 As a result, a large-scale campaign of public demonstrations and meetings swept across Azerbaijan.
 Later, the movement was suppressed by the special forces of the Ministry of Defense and Ministry of Internal Affairs of the USSR.
 Despite this fact, the Popular Front of Azerbaijan was established and Yurd became an integral part of this movement.
+In 1989, the PFA initiated a rail blockade against Armenia in 1989 which eventually consolidated into a full blockade with the support of both the governments of Azerbaijan and Turkey: a blockade which persists today.

+Intellectuals associated with the party questioned the official Soviet narrative of the Soviet takeover of Azerbaijan in 1920.

 In 1992, Abulfaz Elchibey, the leader of PFA, won the 1992 Azerbaijani presidential election.
 A period of political, social, and economic reforms followed.
 The laws on political parties, freedom of press, education, and others were adopted.
 The country chose a pro-western, liberal economic course and established the national currency, the Azerbaijani manat.

 In April 1993, the Russian (formerly Soviet) army was withdrawn from Azerbaijan.
 Azerbaijan became the first republic in the former USSR, which achieved a full and unconditional withdrawal of Russian troops.

 General Heydar Aliyev captured power in 1993 following the 1993 Azerbaijani coup d'état and the Subsequent vote of confidence referendum on Abulfaz Elchibey's presidency.
 Elchibey was forced to leave the capital city.